 Bank loans are guaranteed using significant and representative Company assets, which are detailed in Note 31 (Guarantees and contingencies).
-The Company does not provide any other guarantees using its assets, and ensures that it complies with the financial ratios described in Note 17 (Other current and non-current financial liabilities).
+The Company ensures that it complies with the financial ratios described in Note 17 (Other current and non-current financial liabilities).